Cherry Almond Cake – tender, almond cake with a cherry almond compote, buttermilk whipped cream and toasted almonds.

 I should have also cut down on butter right away.
 One cup of butter was too much for the amount of flour and sugar in this recipe.

-So with Edna’s recipe as my base, I added some almond extract, vanilla extract and lemon zest and baked the cake at a higher heat than the cookbook suggested and got the exact cake I had hoped for.
+So with Edna’s recipe as my base, I added some almond extract, vanilla extract, and lemon zest and baked the cake at a higher heat than the cookbook suggested and got the exact cake I had hoped for.
 It’s definitely a denser cake, but it’s so tender and delicious.
-You’ll want to just eat the cake on it’s own!
+You’ll want to just eat the cake on its own!

 Compote and Buttermilk Whipped Cream